parmisDavari/delta_robot_manager/README.md

 ```
 # Commands you can use:

+## Write this line to connect to the Gripper
+>[!NOTE]
-## To use the Gripper connect to it using its USB cable and turn its power on then use this line to connect to the Gripper
+> Connect to the Gripper using its USB cable and turn its power on

+>[!Caution]
+> DO NOT REMOVE THE USB CABLE WHILE THE POWER IS ON
 ```
 Delta.connect_gripper()
 ```